Criticism of Microsoft: ANS patent controversy

-Asymmetric numeral systems is widely used family of method in data compression, whose author gave it to public domain - wanting to be unrestricted by the patent system, also successfully defending from patent by Google.
+Asymmetric numeral systems is a widely used family of methods in data compression, whose author released it into public domain, wanting to be unrestricted by the patent system, and had stopped Google from patenting it.
 In June 2019 Microsoft lodged a patent application called 'Features of range asymmetric number system encoding and decoding'.
 The USPTO issued a final rejection of the application on October 27, 2020.
 Yet on March 2, 2021, Microsoft gave a USPTO explanatory filing stating "The Applicant respectfully disagrees with the rejections", seeking to overturn the final rejection under the "After Final Consideration Pilot 2.0" program.
 The application is currently still pending, as USPTO has not confirmed if it will allow the rejection appeal to proceed.
 Microsoft won the patent in 2022.

-Xinjiang region
+Forced Uyghur labor in Xinjiang

 In 2020, the Australian Strategic Policy Institute accused at least 82 major brands of being connected to forced Uyghur labor in Xinjiang.
 Microsoft is reported as being supplied by three Chinese factories employing Uyghur and Xinjiang workers.
 In 2024, a Microsoft incubator was reported to have provided support to two Chinese companies that sell software used for censorship in China.